marananni/2022ws_do_mn/coursework.md

 "OUR CULTURE FOCUSES ON HELPING US ACHIEVE EXCELLENCE."

 According to Netflix, considering seven aspects of culture is key to a successful organization

 #### 1. Values are what we Value

+According to Netflix, the values of a company are reflected in the behaviors and skills which are valued by the employees.
+In this context, there are nine values that are considered particularly desirable and worthy of promotion.

 #### 2. High Performance